AniMoveCourse/animove_R_package/README.md

 ```

 ## Issues when installing
 If you get an error message that `MODIStsp` cannot be installed.
 Please install it first directly through R `install.packages("MODIStsp")`.
 You might be missing some dependencies on the system, instructions will be given with the error message (scroll up).
+For Ubuntu users these might be the following:

+`sudo apt install libjq-dev`
+`sudo apt install libprotobuf-dev`
+`sudo apt install protobuf-compiler`

-Once it is successfully installed, install the `animove_R_package` package again
+Once these are successfully installed, install the `animove_R_package` package again

 If you get a issue similar to: